 One of the most overlooked elements of garden design for the average DIY gardener is garden edging.
 It can be laborious to install, expensive, and lets face it…just plain boring.
 Landscape edging can create a solid hard-scaping base for your garden design to improve curb appeal, and add structure to your garden and yard during the winter months.
 Here are 5 great ways to make your garden edging more exciting, unique, creative and low budget.
-(Photo source above: unknown.
-If anyone knows, please let us know)
+Photo source above: Kate from ‘FluffleFritz‘.

 Yes, we have all seen stone and rock as a casual garden or landscape edging.
 And it works, but it can look old fashioned.
 Instead of just lining up country stones, update the look by digging a trench edging your garden or lawn, then fill the trench with smaller rocks and stones.
 It gives you a good mowing strip, a barrier for weeds and grass, and it looks more modern.
 You can either purchase decorative rock, or if your budget is tight, collect smaller rocks from your own yard and re-use as edging.